📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 July

-Three weeks.
-Australia Zoo, Eumundi and Noosa Main Beach are at their busiest.
-Book ahead for anything.
+Australia Zoo, Eumundi Markets, and Noosa Main Beach at their busiest.
+Book ahead for any tour or accommodation.
+Prices peak second and third weeks.

 Sep–Oct